Viterbi School of Engineering

 EE 441 Applied Linear Algebra for Engineering (3, FaSpSm) Introduction to linear algebra and matrix theory and their underlying concepts.
 Applications to engineering problems.
-Prerequisite: MATH 445.
+Prerequisite: MATH 445 or graduate standing.

 EE 443 Introduction to Power Systems (3) Components of power systems.
 Analysis techniques in electrical power generation transmission and utilization.
 Environmental and economic considerations in system operations and planning.

 EE 444 Power Systems Technology (3, Fa) Comprehensive assessment of the technical, environmental, and regulatory challenges that affect the future delivery and utilization of electric power.
 Case-study analysis.
 Prerequisite: EE 202L.